altreact/archbk/README.md

 Upcomming features:

+  * Run this script from any linux box, to create a USB drive / SD card / microSD card that will let you run Arch Linux ARM on the Samsung Series 3 ARM Chromebook.

-  * Run this script from any device, to create a USB drive / SD card / microSD card that will let you run Arch Linux ARM on the Samsung Series 3 ARM Chromebook.
+  * Run this script from any Mac, to create a USB drive / SD card / microSD card that will let you run Arch Linux ARM on the Samsung Series 3 ARM Chromebook.

 Possible helper scripts